jigx-com/jigx-docs-examples/docs/Jig Types/jig_default.md

 ::::VerticalSplit{layout="right"}
 :::VerticalSplitItem
-Type` jig.default` is the most versatile jig allowing you to create a jig with various setup options such as:&#x20;
+Type` jig.default` is the most versatile jig allowing you to create a jig with various setup options such as:

 - A [form](./../Components/form.md)
 - A [list](./../Widgets/list.md)
-- The jig which can be a part of the [jig.composite](./jig_composite.md)&#x20;
+- The jig which can be a part of the [jig.composite](./jig_composite.md)
 - Used with a combination of different components and actions.

 ##